jon-wrennall/ableton-mcp-extended/README.md

 # ableton-mcp-extended

+** I have taken the SDK and CC extensions here and built them into https://github.com/hidingwill/AbletonBridge, which has a broader capability **
+** I have not applied the learning and fixes I found whilst doing the integration into AbletonBridge here, and thus this is now considered stale **

 An extended version of [ahujasid/ableton-mcp](https://github.com/ahujasid/ableton-mcp) — connecting Ableton Live to AI assistants via the Model Context Protocol (MCP).

 Built on the excellent original work by [Siddharth Ahuja](https://github.com/ahujasid).
 This fork adds deep plugin parameter control, fuzzy browser search, device snapshots, and small-LLM compatibility fixes.